-Monitor headphones (also called studio headphones) are designed to give the listener as much clarity of sound as possible in order to make an accurate judgement of each individual instrument or audio component of a song without modifying the bass, mids or treble.
+Monitor headphones (also called studio headphones) are designed to give the listener as much clarity of sound as possible (that’s why podcasters wear headphones to monitor their voice) in order to make an accurate judgement of each individual instrument or audio component of a song without modifying the bass, mids or treble.
 They are usually used for tracking audio, “monitoring” or mixing audio, and mastering audio.

 How Are They Different From Regular Headphones?